+Church Involvement

-Church Involvement - BGU highly values the individual believer's involvement in a local church body.
+BGU highly values the individual believer's involvement in a local church body.
 We recognize that being involved in a local church gives the student a broader perspective of what God is doing in the Church at large, allows inter-generational relationships to develop, and provides opportunities to serve.
-Students are required to select a local church to be involved in and attend weekly during their time at BGU.
-Students are also encouraged to maintain a strong relationship with their home church.
+Students are highly encouraged to be involved in and attend church services weekly during their time at BGU.